 In some cases the matter will go to court and each party will need to present their case.
 Once all cases are presented the court will make an order.

 It’s possible to challenge a will on the following grounds:

 A will can be challenged on the ground that fraud occurred.
 This may be because there’s reason to believe that the will was tampered with or that all or part of the will is a forgery.

 A will can be invalidated if it can be proven that the will-maker was coerced or pressured into writing their will in a certain way.
 Undue influence can occur in simple situations where a will-maker was simply pressured into distributing their assets in a way that did not reflect their true wishes.

 Signs that there may have been undue influence include:

 - changing bank access authorities;

 - changes to power of attorney;

-The undue influence could also occur when there is a power imbalance between the will-maker and a second party, such as:
+Undue influence may also occur when there’s a power difference between the will-maker and another person such as:

 Taking the next step and contacting a lawyer can be scary.
 Our lawyers will make you feel comfortable so you can talk about your situation.